dwittner/jquery-clipboard/README.md

 Internet Explorer allows access to the system clipboard via the object **window.clipboard** in both directions, reading and writing.
 The way you can read the content of the clipboard differs slightly for other browsers, but is also an easy task.
-Writing to the clipboard
+Writing to the clipboard is more or less impossible with pure JavaScript.
+Therefore you have to use workarounds to circumvent that restriction.

 ### Get the content of the clipboard - *getData(event)*

-All you have to do is to register a paste handler and to read the content from the propery **clipboardData** of the passed event object.

-In order you don't have to bother yourself with the different ways of reading the clipboard content, **jquery-clipboard** provides the method **$.clipboard.getData**.
+In order that you don't have to bother yourself with the different ways of reading the clipboard content, **jquery-clipboard** provides the method **$.clipboard.getData**.
 The method is intended to be used in a paste handler, therefore it expects the event object passed as param.
 It can be used as follows